recurly/recurly-js/README.md

 ## Overview
 This JavaScript library is included in a merchants form page and simplifies integration with Recurly.
 When a user submits their credit card information, it is sent to the api.recurly.com and a Recurly token is returned.
-This token is then sent to the merchant site, making it simple for the merchant to be PCI compliant.

-If a purchase is being made on the page, the payment is reserved on the credit credit card when the token is generated.
-If there is a problem processing the payment, the error can be displayed on the form page simplifying the user experience and error management required on the merchant server.

-3D Secure is transparently managed to the form developer by the RecurlyJS library and api.recurly.com.
+You may then use this token to create subscriptions and update billing information using the Recurly API, without ever having to handle a credit card number on your server, greatly simplifying PCI Compliance.

 ## API Documentation